eniora/InstantID-Unlocked/README.md

 <h1>InstantID Unlocked</h1>

-I think it's worth mentioning that I am not too good with python and the code is full of workarounds/hacks + I used a lot of help from AI chatbots, but at least it works really well and everything is working as I intended with no issues at all. :D
+I think it's worth mentioning that I am not too good with python and the code is full of workarounds/hacks + I used a lot of help from AI chatbots, but at least it works really well and everything is working as I intended with no issues at all.
+While I get a lot of help from chatbots, this is really not vibe coded and I still do lots of stuff manually and I try to fix all issues I find.

 I originally started modifying InstantID for my own usage and to improve my experience and learn a bit more about python, then decided to release it as a fork.
 Many thanks to the InstantX team for this awesome project!
-The code barely follows any DRY principles as it started as a personal modification project to imporve my experience and I slowly fixed/patched stuff over time.
+The code barely follows any DRY principles as it started as a personal modification project to improve my experience and I slowly fixed/patched stuff over time.
 So now doing "DRY" on it would require a lot of time and possibly break things.

 ## This fork adds the following: